Jan 21 - March 11, 2019

 To sign up for the Prep course you must first apply for entry into the Chartered Marketer (CM) program and meet the program eligibility requirements.
-After applying for the CM program, you will be notified by CMA when you are eligible to register and start the CM Prep Course.
+After applying for the CM program, you will be notified by CMA regarding your eligibility to register and start the CM Prep Course.
 CMA will then process your registration for the Prep course.

 The Chartered Marketer Prep course is the mandatory first step to participation in CMA’s two-year Chartered Marketer program.
 The Prep course is a self-directed, move-at-your-own-pace course adapted from McGraw-Hill’s 2018, “Marketing” textbook.